nicholas-johnson/nicholasjohnson.com/src/pages/posts/what-is-babel.md

 Any function can be a constructor function, and calling it with the new keyword will yield a new object.

-You can read more about this here in the [JavaScript for Smart People course - Object Orientation section](http://nicholasjohnson.com/javascript/javascript-for-programmers/exercises/object-orientation/)
+You can read more about this here in the [JavaScript for Smart People course - Object Orientation section](http://nicholasjohnson.com/javascript-for-programmers/object-orientation/)

 This is all very cool and JavaScripty, but it understandably makes C# and Java developers a bit antsy.
 They are used to classical inheritance, so ES6 introduced the class keyword.
-This lets us define functions which can only be used as constructors.
+This lets us define functions which can only be used as constructors and handle the prototype chain.

 A class, as we all know, is a special cookie cutter object that can only be used to define other objects.
 This is a special case of prototypical inheritence.
-We limit ourselves to only creating objects from functions that we have specifically decided should be used as such.
+We limit ourselves to only creating objects from functions that we have specifically decided should be used as such, and get a friendly syntax.

 ## Classes in Babel